-Approximately 55,00017 tonnes of marine-dredged sand and gravel was landed at this wharf in 2015, a large increase on 2014 landings of approximately 35,000 tonnes.18 - 5.2 Dredging for marine aggregates is licensed by the Crown Estate.
-In 2015 the licensed area in the South West region was 101.50km2.
+Approximately 35,000 tonnes of marine-dredged sand and gravel were sold from this wharf in 2014, a small increase on 2013 sales.15 - 5.2 Dredging for marine aggregates is licensed by the Crown Estate.
+In 2014 the Crown Estate licensed an area of 101.50km2 in the South West region.
 There is currently a significant difference between the licensed and actual dredging amount.
-The total area available to be dredged in 2015 was 18.9 km2 and the total area actually dredged that year was 4.99km2 (which represents 4.92 per cent of the licensed area in the South West region).
+The total area available to be dredged in 2014 was 29.16 km2 and the total area actually dredged that year was 5.47km2 (which represents 5 per cent of the licensed area).
 If landings and tide allows there is potential to dredge more material. - 5.3 The dredging of water courses may help to provide limited quantities of material on a very small scale, in particular linked with identified "pinch points" where the removal of the material would help in local water level management and flood risk mitigation.